PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now let's import our `registerUserAction` inside of our `SignupForm.tsx` file and add it to our form action.
+Now let's import our `registerUserAction` inside our `SignupForm.tsx` file and add it to our form action.

 ```jsx
 import { registerUserAction } from "@/data/actions/auth-actions";
 ```

-And update the form attribute with the following.
+Update the form attribute with the following:

 ```jsx
 {